jponge/website/_posts/2019-11-14-a-good-terminal-experience-with-iterm2-and-zsh-on-macos.md

 - [foreman](https://github.com/ddollar/foreman) is a tool for running multiple processes.
 You just specify commands in a `Procfile`, and then start them all and check their logs.
 It is very useful in development when you need to start many processes.
 - [hub](https://hub.github.com/) is the GitHub command-line tool for interacting with repositories.
 It is especially useful for checking out pull-requests.
 - [plantuml](http://plantuml.com/) is a fantastic tool for generating all sorts of diagrams from... text.
+- [jabba](https://github.com/shyiko/jabba) is a tool for managing Java virtual machines.
+It is frequently updated with builds of OpenJDK, Azul Zulu, GraalVM, Amazon Corretto, OpenJ9, etc.